Nevada Rep. Amodei discloses cancer on kidneys, esophagus

 He also said he suspected that had he disclosed the cancer before the election, he would be accused of using it to his advantage.

 “You’re damned if you do or damned if you don’t,” he said.
-“In the culture of today, there would be those people saying you’d try to get the sympathy vote,” he said.
+“In the culture of today, there would be those people saying you’d try to get the sympathy vote.”

 The congressman first revealed some details of his cancer diagnosis in an interview with the Nevada Independent published Friday.